sickcodes/Docker-OSX/README.md

 ```

 # Start the same container later (persistent disk)

+This is for when you want to run your system later.

+If you don't run this you will have a new image every time.

 ```
 # look at your recent containers
 docker ps --all --filter "ancestor=docker-osx"